ajsaule/Pick15/readme.txt

     - Create a glow effect behind the main board space  ❌
     - Create a subboard below the main board to contain scores and messages  ❌
     - Set a glow color for each players selected tile in the game e.g. (purple, green)  ❌
+    - Make the losers colors dissapear off the board when there is a winner ❌

 3. Game logic
     - Upon player selecting a tile, check if the board has three consecutive tiles  ❌
     - If three consecutive tiles are aligned display 'WINNER' message at top of screen
-    - Interaction with the board should be disabled once there is a winner
+    - Interaction with the board should be disabled once there is a winner ❌
-    - Else change to next players turn until all grid tiles have been selected
+    - Else change to next players turn until all grid tiles have been selected ❌
     - If all tiles have been selected show 'IT'S A DRAW' message and highlight reset button // glow under it?

 4. Scoring
+    - Write all scores and messages to the board as game progresses
-    - Add + 1 to the winning player's tally
+    - Add + 1 to the winning player's tally ❌
     - Calculate a percentage of wins for each player
     - Reset button resets the stored counts/ board's appearance/ score tally